huyencao-agilityio/aws-training/ecommerce-practice/README.md

 ## Environment Setup

-Create a `.env` file in the root of the project and add the following variables:
+Create a `.env` file in the root of the project following `env.sample`

 ## Install Dependencies